-MouseEvent.buttons read-only property indicates which buttons were pressed on the mouse to trigger the event.
+MouseEvent.buttons read-only property indicates which buttons are pressed on the mouse when the event is triggered.

 Each button that can be pressed is represented by a given number (see below).
 If more than one button is pressed, the value of the buttons is combined to produce a new number.
 For example, if the right button (

 2) and auxilary (

 4) are pressed, the value is equal to

 Note: Do not confuse this property with the

 var buttonPressed = instanceOfMouseEvent.buttons

 A number representing one or more buttons.
 For more than one button pressed, the values are combined (e.g. 3 is primary + secondary).

 1: Primary button (usually left)